sleeptoken/zettelkasten/Remote Thought/Internet perms & Networking.md

 this setup is a Machine in the Middle setup

-- if the app runs into some sort of timeout error while you intercept the response and manipulate it, then a turn around for this problem is to disable interception go to > proxy settings > match and replace rule
+- if the app runs into some sort of timeout error while you intercept the response and manipulate it, then a turn around for this problem is to > disable interception and go to > proxy settings > match and replace rule.
 - here set the type to Response body and change the match and replace parameters accordingly.

+Apps can bypass proxy setting by using TCP sockets when apps do ignore the proxy settings we have to use techniques like -
+- Patching with apktool
+- Dynamic instrumentation
 ### References
 [The INTERNET Permission (hextree.io)](https://app.hextree.io/courses/network-interception/android-networking-basics/the-internet-permission)